livingdocsIO/material-design-icons-svg/README.md

 $(document.body).append(svg)

-// OR if you care about performance
+// OR if you care about render performance

 // You can load icons using the `<use>` notation. icons.initialize(document.body) // Appends all icons to document.body